What Is Glycogen? Benefits for Diet and Exercise - Dr. Axe

 “Glycogen depletion” describes the state of this hormone being depleted from the muscles, such as due to vigorous exercise or fasting.

-There are a few methods that athletes typically use to utilize glycogen in a way that supports their performance and recovery:
+There are a couple of methods that athletes typically use to utilize glycogen in a way that supports their performance and recovery:

 • They may load up on carbohydrates before a competition or difficult workout in order to increase their capacity to store glycogen and then use it when needed.

-• In order to prevent poor performance due to fatigue caused by glycogen depletion, some endurance athletes also consume carbohydrates with a high glycemic index during their workouts.
-This can help quickly and easily provide the muscles with more glucose so that exercise and continue.
+• In order to prevent poor performance due to fatigue caused by glycogen depletion, some endurance athletes also consume carbohydrates with high glycemic index scores during their workouts.
+This can help quickly and easily provide the muscles with more glucose to keep exercising.

 You don’t necessarily need to eat lots of carbs to stay energized.
 A healthy, low glycemic diet is also effective.